ibm-cloud-architecture/refarch-analytics/docs/kafka/readme.md

 Stream has the following capabilities:
 * Continuous real time flow of records
 * It supports exactly-once processing semantics to guarantee that each record will be processed once and only once even when there is a failure
-* stream APIs transform, aggregate and enrich data, per record with milli second latency, from one topic to another one.
+* Stream APIs transform, aggregate and enrich data, per record with milli second latency, from one topic to another one.
-* support stateful and windowing operations by processing one record at a time.
+* Support stateful and windowing operations by processing one record at a time.
 * Can be integrated in java application and micro service.
 No need for separate processing cluster.
 It is a Java API.
 Stream app is done outside of the broker code!.
 * Elastic, highly scalable, fault tolerance
 * Deploy to container